wasmerio/old-docs.wasmer.io/docs/wasmer-js/client/examples/hello-world/hello-world-client.md

     startWasiTask(wasmFilePath)
     ```

-1. After saving `index.js` and as long as `parcel` is still running, your browser should automatically refresh and you should see `Standard Output: Hello World!` appear both on the browser screen and in the JavaScript console.
+1. As long as `parcel` is still running, after saving `index.js`, your browser should automatically refresh and you should see `Standard Output: Hello World!` appear both on the browser screen and in the JavaScript console.